 Students admitted to the programme can complete the degree of Doctor of Philosophy.
 Study right will be granted in Faculty of Science.

 Please note that your supervisory arrangements must match your chosen target degree and home faculty.
-At least one of your supervisors (normally the main supervisor) must be in a permanent or long-term employment to the faculty you're applying to.
+The coordinating academic must be in a permanent or long-term employment to the faculty you're applying to.

 Availability of high-quality supervision is a central part of the selection criteria.
 To get started, please see the list of our supervisors.
 You can also try to get in contact with our supervisors through our yearly call for letters on intent.